TUBB/SwipeMenu/README.md

 });
 ```

-If you just case a few actions, just use [SimpleSwipeFractionListener][5]
+If you case a few actions, just use [SimpleSwipeFractionListener][5]
 ```java
 sml.setSwipeFractionListener(new SimpleSwipeFractionListener(){
     @Override